-One of the biggest Christmas attractions is the Krampus Run, which will be held on December 11 at Marienplatz (3pm-5pm).
+One of the biggest Christmas attractions is the Krampus Run, which will be held on December 9 and 23 at Marienplatz (3pm-5pm).
 The anthropomorphic Krampus, whose name apparently derives from the German word kralle, meaning claw, is a terrifying, mangled creature who is St. Nicholas’ malevolent counterpart.
 Whereas plump and jolly St. Nicholas brings well-behaved children sweets, Krampus deals with the mischievous kids.
 On this day, dozens of German adults will dress up as Krampus and chase kids through the streets, terrifying them into good behaviour.

 Just around the corner from Marienplatz is the Residenz palace.
 There’s a very quaint Christmas market in one of the palace’s ten courtyards – which offers shelter from biting winds when the weather’s particularly wintry.

 And just a five-minute walk away from Residenz is the medieval Christmas market – a smoky, folkloric affair, where you can find stands selling drinking horns, calligraphy wares and copper bowls while sipping on mead and indulging in sausages roasted over an open fire.